 Healthy meals at Sugarland TX retirement community The Village of Sugarland include:

 Most fruits are low in calories, fat, and sodium and contain no cholesterol.
-They are a primary source for many essential vitamins and minerals, including vitamin C, potassium, and folic acid.
+They are a primary source of many essential vitamins and minerals, including vitamin C, potassium, and folic acid.
 Also, many fruits are a good source of dietary fiber.

 Everyone, especially seniors, should consume at least five servings of fruit and vegetables each day.